mj-felix/track-my-warranties/README.md

 To trigger these notifications locally run `node sendNotificationsSchedule.js` in the main directory of the application.

-In production environment, the application uses [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
+In production environment, the application uses free [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin, which proved to be sufficient in terms of offered functionality.

 ## Contact